-The college uses a letter system for the M.D.
-Program where grades are assigned for overall performance in a given module or clerkship.
-Students' performance in academic course work are evaluated by assignment of grades of (A) Excellent Performance, (B) Good Performance, (C) Conditional Performance, in order of excellence.
+The College uses a letter system for the M.D. program where grades are assigned for overall performance in a given module or clerkship.
+Students' performance in academic course work is evaluated by assignment of grades of (A) Excellent Performance, (B) Good Performance, (C) Conditional Performance, in order of excellence.
 The (F) grade (Unacceptable Performance) is given to students who fail a module/clerkship, who demonstrate inappropriate professional behaviors, or who fail to attend or participate in required course activities.
-Other grade actions include an (I) showing incomplete work, a (W) indicating that a student withdrew from the course, an (R\) followed by a grade showing that the student repeated the course (Grade Forgiveness), and a (T) used as a "temporary grade" for performance pending review by the Student Evaluation and Promotion Committee (SEPC).
-See below for further explanation of the (T) grade.
-Faculty may specify that some programs (selectives/electives) can be graded using a (P) pass/ (F) fail grade designation.
+Other grade actions include an (I) showing incomplete work, a (W) indicating that a student withdrew from the course, and a (T) used as a "temporary grade" for performance pending review by the Student Evaluation and Promotion Committee (SEPC).
+The (T) is used when a student has an overall passing grade but may require further study to strengthen their fund of knowledge in one or more subject areas in a module or clerkship.
+The (T) grade is replaced when remediation is successfully completed.
+Faculty may specify that some programs (selectives/electives/modules) can be graded using a (P) pass/ (F) fail or (H) honors grade designation.
+Further designation of the (P) grade is at the discretion of the faculty.
 All grade options for the program are subject to approval by the M.D.
 Program Curriculum Committee.